TheZetmix/Tasks/README.md

 # Tasks

-### NOTE: The original idea was taken from [Tsoding](https://github.com/tsoding) from his series of videos about 3d software rendering game (https://www.youtube.com/@TsodingDaily)
+### NOTE: The original idea was taken from [Tsoding](https://github.com/tsoding) from his series of videos about 3d software rendering game (https://www.youtube.com/@TsodingDaily) and also improved for full CLI support

 This utility allows you to create, delete or close tasks for projects directly in the project folder